 The Board of Directors comprises of six Non-Executive Directors havingexperience in varied fields and a Whole time Director.
 Out of six Non-Executive Directorsfive of them are Independent Directors and one Promoter Director.
 Mr Chandra ShekharNopany is the Promoter Chairperson of the Company.

-The Company has received necessary declaration from each independentdirector under Section 149(7) of the Companies Act 2013 that they meets the criteria ofindependence laid down in Section 149(6) of the Companies Act 2013 read with Regulation25 of SEBI (LODR) Regulations 2015.
+The Company has received necessary declaration from each IndependentDirector under Section 149(7) of the Companies Act 2013 that they meet the criteria ofindependence laid down in Section 149(6) of the Companies Act 2013 read with Regulation25 of Listing Regulations.

 Periodic presentations are made at the Board Meetings businessperformance updates & business strategy of the Company.
 The details of thefamiliarisation programme (other than through meeting of Board and its Committees)imparted to Independent Director are uploaded on the website of the Company and availableat the weblink http://www.birla-sugar.com/Assets/Magadh/MSEL-Famiiarisation-Programme.pdf

-For the purpose of Section 135 of the Companies Act 2013 the amountequivalent to 2% of the average net profits of the Company made during the immediatelypreceding three financial years works out to Rs.113.88 lakhs.
+For the purpose of Section 135 of the Companies Act 2013 the amountequivalent to 2% of the average net profits of the Company made during the immediatelypreceding three financial years works out to Rs.138.96 lakhs.
 As against this the Companyhad spent Rs.
-116.83 lakhs on CSR projects / programs during the Financial Year 2019-20.
+142.21 lakhs on CSR projects / programs during the Financial Year 2021-22.

 A calendar of Meeting is prepared and circulated in advance to theDirectors.
 The Board evaluates all the decisions on a collective consensus basis amongstthe Directors.
-During the financial year ended 31st March 2020 5 (five) Meetings of theBoard of Directors of the Company were held.
+During the financial year ended 31st March 2022 6 (Six) Meetings of theBoard of Directors of the Company were held.
 The details of the Board Meetings held duringthe year under review are given in the Corporate Governance Report forming a part of thisAnnual Report.
 The intervening gap between the Meetings was within the period prescribedunder the Companies Act 2013 and the Listing Regulations.

 The Company has complied with the applicable Secretarial Standardsprescribed under Section 118(10) of the Companies Act 2013 of the Companies Act 2013.